 Cold storage: refers to in vitro diagnostic reagents that require refrigeration or freezing during storage and transportation processes.

 Cold storage: refers to storage and transportation conditions in which the temperature is between 2 and 10 degrees Celsius.

 Freezing: refers to storage and transportation conditions in which the temperature is between -10 and 25 degrees Celsius.

-Cold chain logistics: refers to the logistics process for refrigerated IVD reagents, which requires the IVD reagents to be controlled within a specified temperature range throughout the logistics process from the finished product warehouse to the in vitro diagnostic reagent warehouse, using dedicated facilities and equipment provided by the manufacturer, operator, logistics company, and user.
+Cold chain logistics: refers to the logistics process for refrigerated IVD reagents.
+In order to protect the characteristics of ivd raw materials, the IVD reagents should be controlled within a specified temperature range throughout the logistics process from the finished product warehouse to the in vitro diagnostic reagent warehouse, using dedicated facilities and equipment provided by the manufacturer, operator, logistics company, and user.

 Cold chain transportation equipment includes refrigerated trucks and vehicle-mounted refrigerated containers and insulated boxes, with refrigerated trucks having the function of automatically controlling and displaying temperature, storing and retrieving temperature monitoring data.

 According to the temperature control requirements during cold chain transportation and the scale of the business growth of the entrusting party, the logistics distributor should provide the necessary and sufficient cold chain facilities and equipment, with cold storage operators responsible for managing the receipt and delivery of refrigerated goods, managing the storage of refrigerated goods, and maintaining and repairing operational tools.